 As an artist and educator, Jan has held residencies at Nürnberg Tage Aktueller Musik, Sam Houston State New Music Festival, Charlotte New Music Festival, University of Georgia, New Music on the Point (Vermont) and Dakota Chamber Music Festival.
 She is highly sought after as a masterclass teacher and speaker, and has given presentations on contemporary music, entrepreneurship, nonprofits and grant writing, community engagement, socially conscious programming, career development and mentoring at major schools of music across the country.

-Dr. Baker is Associate Professor of Saxophone and Woodwind Area Head at the Herb Alpert School of Music at UCLA and currently serves as the Vice Chair of the Department of Music.
+Dr. Baker is Professor of Saxophone and Woodwind Area Head at the Herb Alpert School of Music at UCLA and currently serves as the Vice Chair of the Department of Music.
 Prior academic appointments include Georgia State University, Chicago College of Performing Arts at Roosevelt University, Northwestern University and University of Alberta.
 She studied with Frederick L. Hemke, William H. Street and Barbara Lorenz and earned a Doctor of Music degree in saxophone performance from Northwestern University.
 She is a founding member of the Committee on Gender Equity in the North American Saxophone Alliance and served as the inaugural leader of the CGE Mentoring Program (2018-22).
 Jan Berry Baker is a Selmer Paris and Vandoren performing artist.